-In fact, it wasn’t until after their death that I learned that there was almost a five year period where they didn’t even talk at all because my grandmother had had a drinking problem.
-Something I could’ve never even fathomed growing up.
+In fact, it wasn’t until after their death that I learned that there was almost a five year period where they didn’t even talk at all because of my grandmother’s drinking problem (which I also didn’t know about beforehand).
+But that’s something I could’ve never even fathomed growing up.
 To me, they were always just Mr. and Mrs. Ragsdale – a team, a couple, an example.

 I dunno, there’s a point in there somewhere.

-Write your own love song and sing the shit out of it!
+I guess just write your own love song and sing the shit out of it.

 **Correction: It was a failure to not include Otis Redding.
 It’s impossible to pick one, so we’ll just put up my favorite ‘feel’ of his.